 “…inspired by the grand Motor City jazz scene of the 1950s and early ‘60s, these players update and extend that tradition with excellent writing, arranging, and playing for the 21st century.”
 Thom Jurek, All Music Guide April 2015

 His diverse skill set has helped him navigate the waters of being a professional musician.
 He conducted a church choir for ten years, taught Saxophone, clarinet, flute and piano students for over 20 years, played in numerous pit orchestras, composed and arranged for a wide variety of ensembles and recorded for many artists.
 He is equally adept at reading as he is improvising and continues to be a first call musician in Detroit.
-He has performed with jazz greats Dave Liebman, Richie Cole, John Clayton, Jerry Bergonzi, Jimmy Heath, Arturo Sandoval, Kurt Elling, Barry Harris, The Jimmy Dorsey Orchestra and the Detroit Jazz Festival Orchestra.
+He has performed with jazz greats Dave Liebman, Richie Cole, John Clayton, Jerry Bergonzi, Jimmy Heath, Arturo Sandoval, Kurt Elling, Barry Harris, The Glenn Miller Orchestra, The Jimmy Dorsey Orchestra and the Detroit Jazz Festival Orchestra.
 He has other notable performances with Aretha Franklin, Josh Groban, Idina Menzel, The Temptations, The Four Tops, Bernadette Peters, Ben Folds, The Jersey Boys, The Michigan Opera Theatre, and The Detroit Symphony.
-His knowledge and experience make him a sought after teacher and has given master classes at University of Toledo, Western Michigan University, Oakland University, Eastern Michigan University and Wayne State University and has been a jazz conductor at Blue Lake Fine Arts Camp since 2007.
+His knowledge and experience make him a sought after teacher and has given master classes at University of Toledo, Western Michigan University, Oakland University, Eastern Michigan University, Wayne State University, Detroit Jazz Workshop, and served as a jazz conductor at Blue Lake Fine Arts Camp from 2007-2017.

 "Please enjoy my website, check out my music, and sign up on my mailing list so you can stay updated on my performances.
 Peace, love and harmony! " -James